-Jose lives with his father and his mother.
-He is responsible for washing clothes, helping in the kitchen and running errands.
+Jose makes his home with his father and his mother.
+Washing clothes, helping in the kitchen and running errands are his household duties.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.

 For fun, Jose enjoys soccer, art and playing group games.
 He attends church activities, Bible class and youth group regularly and is in high school where his performance is average.

 Your love and support will help Jose to receive the assistance he needs to develop his potential.
 Please pray for him.

 Jose lives in the mountainous community of Panchimalco, home to approximately 45,000 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.

 The regional diet consists of maize, beans, chicken, fish, bread and rice.
 Common health problems in this area include parasites, dental decay and respiratory problems.
 Most adults in Panchimalco work in factories and earn the equivalent of $137 per month.
 This community has water and electricity but needs school supplies, clothes, food and medicine.

 Your sponsorship allows the staff of Children for Christ (Niños para Cristo) Student Center to provide Jose with Bible teaching, medical and dental checkups, health and hygiene education, birthday celebrations, educational field trips, tutoring, homework help, handicraft training, school supplies and vocational workshops.
 In addition, non-schooled children receive developmental activities.
 The center staff will also provide meetings and social activities for the parents or guardians of Jose.

 Most Salvadorans live in the country's subtropical central region of valleys and plateaus.
 A hot coastal plain is in the south and the north is mountainous.
 Nearly all the land is farmed; coffee is grown in the mountains.